OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 2. Clone the [Excel-Custom-Functions](https://github.com/OfficeDev/Excel-Custom-Functions) repo and follow the instructions in the README.md to start the add-in in Excel, make changes in the code, and debug.
 3. Type `=CONTOSO.ADD42(1,2)` into any cell, and press **Enter** to run the custom function.

+Alternative, a custom functions project can be created using the

 See the **Known Issues** section at the end of this article, which includes current limitations of custom functions and will be updated over time.

 ## Learn the basics

 In the cloned sample repo, you’ll see the following files:

-- **customfunctions.js**, which contains the custom function code (see the simple code example above for the `ADD42` function).
+- **./src/customfunctions.js**, which contains the custom function code (see the simple code example above for the `ADD42` function).
-- **customfunctions.json**, which contains the registration JSON that tells Excel about your custom function.
+- **./config/customfunctions.json**, which contains the registration JSON that tells Excel about your custom function.
 Registration makes your custom functions appear in the list of available functions displayed when a user types in a cell.
-- **customfunctions.html**, which provides a &lt;Script&gt; reference to the JS file.
+- **./index.html**, which provides a &lt;Script&gt; reference to the JS file.
 This file does not display UI in Excel.
-- **customfunctions.xml**, which tells Excel the location of the HTML, JavaScript, and JSON files; and also specifies a namespace for all the custom functions that are installed with the add-in.
+- **./manifest.xml**, which tells Excel the location of the HTML, JavaScript, and JSON files; and also specifies a namespace for all the custom functions that are installed with the add-in.

-### JSON file (customfunctions.json)
+### JSON file (./config/customfunctions.json)

 The following code in customfunctions.json specifies the metadata for the same `ADD42` function.